History of Sega in Kazakhstan

 Kazakhstan declared independence in 1991.
 Since that year, the country has been a member of the Commonwealth of Independent States (CIS)

-Steepler released Famicom clone called Dendy in 1993, which became a hit console here, achieving, next to Russia and Ukraine, the highest sales results from post Soviet region.
+The regional video game market began to emerge after 1991, when the first imported Western consoles (like NES or Atari 2600) and clones (such as Rambo 2600) began to reach the country.
+Steepler released Famicom clone called Dendy in 1993, which became a hit console, achieving here, next to Russia and Ukraine, the highest sales results from post Soviet region.
 Their video games had been distributed in Kazakhstan by company called "Disney".
-Steepler started selling Sega clones like Pro 16 Bit and High Quality with the original Mega Drive 2 from Asia, Genesis CDX[1] and US/EU/Asian/Bootleg games.

 1C SoftClub